LCOGT/photonranch-api/README.md

 - **night_log**: Creates and retrieves night log notes at a given site.
 - **events**: Retrieves events such as moonrise, moonset, sunrise, observing windows, and other information about nightly events at a given site.

+For more on the multifile zipping and downloading process, see the [photonranch-downloads](https://github.com/LCOGT/photonranch-downloads) repository.
 ## Dependencies

 This application currently runs under Python 3.9.
 Dependencies for the Python Lambda functions are zipped with the `serverless-python-requirements` plugin.
 Special note for psycopg2 (Python postgres library): make sure `requirements.txt` lists 'psycopg2-binary', and not 'psycopg2'.
 This is required for the dependency to run in the Lambda environment.